 While many of the objects are in remarkable condition, particularly for their age, some items underwent conservation to improve their stability in preparation for display.
 Conservation staff at the National Archives provided professional oversight of the treatment services performed on the decorative objects, textiles, & textual items from the agency.

 Other related resources within the National Archives Catalog include the daguerreotype of King Mongkut and daughter, from King Mongkut to President James Buchanan, 1861; a Siamese sword with scabbard, from King Mongkut to President James Buchanan, 1861; & a letter from King Chulalongkorn to President Theodore Roosevelt.
-A silver-framed photograph of King Bhumibol Adulyadej, inscribed by the King & given to President John F. Kennedy in 1963, is available to view via the online Kennedy Library catalog.
+A silver-framed photograph of King Bhumibol Adulyadej, inscribed by the King and given to President John F. Kennedy in 1963, is available to view via the online Kennedy Library catalog.

 For more information on items within the exhibit from other sources, see the recent Library of Congress blog post that showcases the Libraryâs Thai instruments on loan.
 For more detailed information on the âGreat & Good Friendsâ exhibit & a history of the relationship between the two nations, see the Great and Good Friends exhibition website.